fallender5/Implied-Volatility-Calculator/README.md

 In the context of the provided code, the function being targeted is the difference between the Black-Scholes option price and the market price of the option.
 The goal is to find the implied volatility that makes this difference close to zero.

-The reason for using an iterative approach is that the relationship between option price and implied volatility is nonlinear, and a direct formula for solving for implied volatility does not exist.Newton-Raphson is a widely used method for solving nonlinear equations and is effective for finding roots of functions.
+The reason for using an iterative approach is that the relationship between option price and implied volatility is nonlinear, and a direct formula for solving for implied volatility does not exist.
+Newton-Raphson is a widely used method for solving nonlinear equations and is effective for finding roots of functions.

 Feel free to use, modify, and distribute this code as needed.
 If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request.